JD1927/design-patterns-in-js/1.SOLID/SOLID.md

 Example: Rectangle, and if Square extends from Rectangle, both should be valid if for instance, we decide to check the area. width times height

+## Interface Segregation Principle

+Formalize the integration with a particular system.

+Basically means, segregate (split up) interfaces into different parts so people do not implement more than what they need.